 To maximize well productivity with minimum solids production, deepwater wells often require completions with gravel packs or cased hole frac packs.

 The use of shunt tubes for sand control in deepwater fields helps to place gravel more effectively.
 The longevity of openhole gravel packs and cased hole frac packs is dependent on successfully filling the entire annulus volume between the screens and the formation with gravel; the shunt tubes placed around the screens are designed to increase the probability of achieving this.
 Shunt tube screen technology is a key enabler for successful single-trip, open-hole gravel-pack operations.
 Shunt tube diversions ensure uniform gravel pack and help prevent premature screen out and erosion hot spots.

 Alternate path systems use shunt tubes and nozzles to bypass bridges and fill in voids that can occur when gravel and frac packing.

-In-flow control devices help create a balanced flow and effective draining across the reservoir layer for optimum sweep and effective draining without premature gassing out or watering out of the well (important for improving ultimate recovery).
+In-flow control devices help create a balanced flow and effective draining across the reservoir layer.
+This assists for optimum sweep and effective draining without premature gassing out or watering out of the well (important for improving ultimate recovery).